Zebrainy/s3-sync-action/README.md

-# Upload to Selectel S3 or Download from Selectel S3
+# Upload to AWS S3 or Download from S3
-it is not necessary to use the selectel, endpoint can be replaced.

 ## Usage